Headline Goes Here

 San Francisco is a drive (or train ride) away and a cultural destination for festivals, clubs, concerts, ballet, theater, opera, museums, sporting events, restaurants, water sports, wildlife spotting, and sight-seeing.
 If you don't mind the cooler, windier weather and longer commute, you may be rewarded with a vibrant, urban living experience.

-Please refer to the GME website for full details on your benefits as a fellow.
+Please refer to the GME Stipends and Bonuses page for full details on your benefits as a fellow.

-1% annual bonus based on completion of a Quality Improvent Project
+- 1% annual bonus based on completion of a Quality Improvement Project*

 Palo Alto is located in the heart of Silicon Valley and is connected to San Francisco and San Jose by two major freeways (Hwys.
 280 & Hwy.
 101).
 There is easy access into San Francisco and Berkeley for cultural events.
 City life may be combined with the pleasures of rural Portola Valley and Half Moon Bay.
 Rentals in the Palo Alto area are costly but living in here more than makes up for it.
 Do not limit yourself to the immediate surrounding area.
 Fellows have even lived in San Francisco (not recommended in the first year).
 Parking is scarce so many fellows choose to take public transportation or bike to campus.